aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

-* Given an image of the road, the network is able to fill in the details with objects such as cars etc.
+* Given an image of the road, the network can fill the details with objects such as cars, etc.
-* The network is able to convert a black & white image into colour.
+* The network can convert a black & white image into a colored image.
 * Given an aerial map, the network is able to find the roads in the image.
-* It is also able to fill in the details of a photo, given the edges.
+* It can also fill in the details of a photo, given the edges.

 The network learns to generate from a training distribution through a 2-player game.
 The two entities are Generator and Discriminator.